blythed/goedel/README.md

-# The Empirical Gödel Machine
+# The Empirical Gödel Machine: understanding the singularity
 ## An open-research, open-source, didactic effort

 Watch this space :-)!